sts10/radiation/README.md

 then hit enter.

+**Step 2:** Now paste or type `gem install tzinfo` and hit enter.
+This may take a second.

-**Step 2:** Now paste or type this into your terminal `ruby bin/runner.rb` and hit enter.
+**Step 3:** Now paste or type this into your terminal `ruby bin/runner.rb` and hit enter.
 You should be asked if you'd like to setup Radiation.
 Answer in the affirmative!

 You should be good to go!
 See the usage section below for how to use Radiation.